Tail Blazers - Learning Centre

 Chicken By Product Meal Corn Gluten Meal Chicken By Product Meal Chicken By Product Meal Corn Gluten Meal Brown Rice

-Rice Flour Soybean Meal Salmon Rice Flour Animal Digest Dried Egg Product
+Rice Soybean Meal Salmon Rice Flour Animal Digest Dried Egg Product

 The top 11 ingredients are the most important.
 (If someone asks you what you had for dinner you would say salmon, rice and some veggies.
 You don’t elaborate on the lemon, dill and pepper that were the spices added to your meal.
 It is the same concept with pet food.)